-In order to determine whether the increase in MTT reduction induced by CM764 treatment is exclusive to SK-N-SH neuroblastoma, the effect of this treatment was investigated in multiple cell lines.
-Human embryonic kidney (HEK293 T/17) cells and human osteosarcoma (MG-63) cells were treated with CM764 at the indicated doses for 24 h prior to MTT assay.
-Results are shown in Figure 12.
-Maximal stimulation achieved with 10 μM CM764 in SK-N-SH neuroblastoma after 24 h treatment was matched using the same treatment in HEK293 T/17 cells and MG-63 cells.
+Effect of CM764 across Multiple Cell Types.
+To determine whether the increase in MTT reduction induced by CM764 treatment is exclusive to SK-N-SH neuroblastoma, the effect of this treatment was investigated in multiple cell lines.
+Human embryonic kidney (HEK293 T/17) cells and human osteosarcoma (MG-63) cells were treated with CM764 at the indicated doses for 24 hours prior to MTT assay.
+The results are shown in Fig. 12.
+The maximal stimulation achieved with 10 μM CM764 in SK-N-SH neuroblastoma after 24 hours of treatment was matched using the same treatment in HEK293 T/17 cells and MG-63 cells.
 These data demonstrate that the increased reduction of MTT induced by CM764 activity at sigma-2 receptors is not exclusive to one cell type but rather may be present across a variety of cell types.
-Additionally, this effect is not exclusive to cancerous cell lines, as it is also effective in non-cancerous HEK cells, though there may be a slight trend toward less activity in the HEK cells compared to SK-N-SH and MG-63 cells at the lower concentrations.
+Additionally, this effect is not exclusive to cancerous cell lines since it is also effective in noncancerous HEK cells, although there may be a slight trend toward less activity in the HEK cells compared with SK-N-SH and MG-63 cells at the lower concentrations.
 Together, these data suggest a role for sigma-2 receptors outside of cytotoxicity in cancer cells.